Linuxmonitoring tool

 Let’s see what all Prerequisites for cacti on ubuntu

-$ sudo su - OR $ su - |
+$ sudo su -

-Now, update the ubuntu repository using apt cmd.
+Now, update the Ubuntu repository using apt cmd.

-$ apt update OR $ sudo apt update |
+$ sudo apt update

-$ apt install -y php-mysql apache2 mariadb-client mariadb-server libapache2-mod-php $ apt install -y php-gd php-gmp php-xml php-ldap php-mbstring $ apt install -y snmp php-snmp rrdtool librrds-perl |
+$ apt install -y php-gd php-gmp php-xml php-ldap php-mbstring

-Now, Create Cacti Database on Ubuntu server
+Now, Create a Cacti Database on Ubuntu server

-Access Database follow commands:
+Access Database follows commands:

-$ mysql -u root -p |
+$ mysql -u root -p

 syntax: create databse <databse-name>;